dedalus-enterprise-architect/openshift-monitoring-prometheus-grafana/README.md

 ### Grafana Dashboard

-Dashboards are resources used by the Grafana instance itself, you can create them on Openshift to automatically upload them into Grafana.
+Dashboards are resources used by the Grafana instance itself, you can create them on OpenShift to automatically upload them into Grafana.
 This procedure will add 2 preconfigured dashboards to Grafana about Java Metrics.

 #### Prerequisites

-The Dashboard are imported following a matchExpression defined into the Grafana Instance resource that you have created previously.
+Dashboards are imported following a *matchExpression* defined into the Grafana instance resource that you have created previously.

-> NOTES: before proceed is important make sure the following dashboard selector snippet is already configured within the Grafana instance object:
+> NOTES: before proceeding make sure that the following dashboard selector snippet is already configured within the Grafana instance object:

 ```yaml
   dashboardLabelSelector: